michaelli00/CMSC412/exam-notes/midterm2.md

 **Multiple-partition allocation**: create **variable-partition** sizes based on process' needs

-- Can lead to **holes**: blocks of available memory in memory
+- Creates **holes**: blocks of available memory in memory

-Main memory is split into 2 partitions
+main memory is split into 2 partitions

 - User processes in high memory.
 - Operating system processes in low memory